 Fort Leonard Wood Army Training Center

 Fort Leonard Wood is located in south central Missouri, lying almost entirely in Pulaski County with small portions in Laclede and Texas counties.
 The facility occupies approximately 71,000 acres.
 Named in honor of Major General Leonard Wood, it was activated on Jan.
 1, 1941, as a basic training center.
-During World War II, the Fort trained approximately 320,000 soldiers and starting in 1943, served as a Prisoner of War facility.
-The Base was deactivated in 1946, then reopened as a training facility at the start of the Korean conflict (1950) and has continued since.
-The Fort is also home to the Military Police School and Chemical School, both transferred from Ft.
-McClellan, AL. Environmental concerns include groundwater contamination, landfill remedial activities and hazardous waste storage.
+During World War II, the fort trained approximately 320,000 soldiers, and starting in 1943, served as a prisoner of war facility.
+The base was deactivated in 1946, then reopened as a training facility at the start of the Korean conflict (1950) and has continued since.
+The fort is also home to the Military Police School and Chemical School, both transferred from Ft.
+McClellan, Alabama.
+Environmental concerns include groundwater contamination, landfill remedial activities and hazardous waste storage.

 Proposed Plan for Landfill 6 (FLW-008), Municipal Landfill on South of Roubidoux (FLW-059), and Landfill on a Branch to Big Piney (FLW-060) at Fort Leonard Wood, Missouri, Department of the Army - July 2010

 - Fact Sheet: Army Recommends Remedial Alternatives at Three Inactive Sanitary Landfills (FLW-008, FLW-059, and FLW-060) at Fort Leonard Wood, Missouri - Aug.
 12, 2010

 - Fact Sheet: Army Recommends No Action at the Directorate of Public Works Old Fire Training Area (FLW-028) at Fort Leonard Wood, Missouri - Aug.
 12, 2010